tekila12/AudibleBooksDataAPI/README.md

-So I created the Audible Api, and then desployed it to Heroku\
+So I created the Audible Api, and then deployed it to Heroku\
-so anyone that want to use it here is the Link https://json-api-smaiil.herokuapp.com/books
+so anyone that want's to use it here is the Link https://json-api-smaiil.herokuapp.com/books